Variation of Hodge Structure and Hodge modules

-A MHM always has a weight filtration $W$, and we say it is \textit{pure of weight $n$}, if $Gr_k^W=0$ for $k \ne n$.
+A MHM has a weight filtration $W$, and we say it is \textit{pure of weight $n$}, if $Gr_k^W=0$ for $k \ne n$.
 Normally, the filtration $W$ is involved with a nilpotent operator on $M$ or the underlying variation of a mixed Hodge structure.

 A mixed Hodge modules (def.) is obtained by successive extensions of pure one.
 If the support of a pure Hodge module as a sheaf is irreducible such that no sub or quotient module has smaller support, then we say the module has \textit{strict support}.
 Any pure Hodge module will have a unique decomposition into pure modules with different strict supports, known as \textit{Decomposition Theorem}.
-A pure Hodge module is also called \textit{polarizable HM}. $MH_Z(X,n)^p$ will denote the category of pure Hodge modules with strict support $Z$. \textit{An $M \in HM_Z(X,n)$ determines a polarizable variation of Hodge structure.
+A pure Hodge module is also called \textit{polarizable HM}. $MH_Z(X,n)^p$ will denote the category of pure Hodge modules with strict support $Z$.

+\textit{An $M \in HM_Z(X,n)$ determines a polarizable variation of Hodge structure.
 The converse of this fact is also true, that variation of Hodge structures determine a MHM}, \cite{SAI2}.
 Thus;

 The right side means polarizable variations of Hodge structure of weight $n-\dim Z$ defined on a non-empty smooth sub-variety of $Z$.
-Equation (1), explains a deep non-trivial fact about regular holonomic $D$-modules, their underlying perverse sheaves and their polarizations.

 The standard operations on the categories of sheaves can also be defined for $MHM(X)$.
 Here we have two additional operations namely Deligne nearby functor $\psi_f$ and the vanishing cycle functor $\phi_f$ along the fibers of $f \in \Gamma(X, \mathcal{O}_X)$, which fit into an exact triangle,